Clients & Policies

 Note

 Policy path matching uses a canonical path view.
-Query strings are ignored,
+It ignores query strings,

-literal . and .. segments are normalized, and ambiguous path syntax is
+normalizes literal . and .. segments, and rejects ambiguous path

-rejected instead of being rewritten.
-ExfilGuard preserves the raw request
+syntax instead of rewriting it.
+ExfilGuard still preserves the raw request

 Note